sugarlabs/edit-fonts-activity/profiles/eli-heuer.md

 I started my career as a UI and type designer working in the game industry.
 We regularly needed to add missing glyphs and alternate styles to our internal bitmap font collection and I would usually take on those projects.
 I've been hooked on designing typefaces ever since, I find it to be an extremely enjoyable activity.

 I left the game industry for a short career as a bike messenger and delivery cyclist, this allowed me to do design work I found interesting like creating fliers and imagery for my musician friends in the Seattle independent music scene.
 My time spent as a scrappy part-time freelancer brought me to be interested in free software and libre-fonts.
-I wanted to do cutting edge design work on old e-waste computers using free software and libre typefaces.
+I wanted to do cutting edge design work on old e-waste computers using only free software.

 Without enrolling I just started showing up at every event I could at the University of Washington visual communication department.
 Here I was given a USB thumb drive that contained a massive collection of high-quality typefaces with wonderful OpenType features I hadn't seen before with my previous collection of pirated fonts I had downloaded through BitTorrent.